 It’s all very well saying ‘Do have a grateful attitude‘ but that’s really hard at times.
-Those days when your step child has drawn up the wall, spat out the food you spent hours making or refused to talk to you at the amusement park you drove them to (and paid for) makes being grateful a bit of a mission.
+Those days when your stepchild has drawn up the wall, spat out the food you spent hours making or refused to talk to you at the amusement park you drove them to (and paid for) makes being grateful a bit of a mission.
 ‘Do have weekly family meetings and make sure you’re on the same page as your spouse and your ex’.
-I know – lets all laugh together.
-Clearly these people have never actually been stepparents.
+I know – let us all laugh together.
+Clearly, these people have never actually been stepparents.

 Being a stepparent means coming into a family unit that already has its own ways and traditions and that might include things you don’t agree with.
 Over time things should and will change to incorporate your thoughts and perspectives, and as a result, behaviours and practices will also change.
 But it’s a stupidly long process, one that nearly all of us at some time or another considers walking away from.

 I’m 3 years in and by no means the most experienced stepmum out there.
 However, I think we have reached a place of relative peace and harmony, and I have a few helpful pointers to share.